 Tap on any app to see details.
 The process of reviewing completes here.
 You are now aware of all the apps that are waiting to be installed.
 Decide, which are the apps you wish to keep.
 Install those or uninstall the remaining.

 Downloading an app does not complete the process.
 If you wish to install some apps that have been downloaded earlier, just tap on the app in the Play Store.
-Tap on “Open’ button to run the app.
+Tap on the “Open’ button to run the app.
 It will be installed on your phone.

 To install any other app, open the Play Store on your phone from the app drawer or from the default home screen.
 Select the category of the app to be installed or click on ‘games’ if you are looking for a game.
 Tap on the app or game to be installed.
 Tap on the ‘Install’ button.

 Many apps offer updates from time to time.
 We are notified about these in the notification bar and we are required to install these updates.
-If on opening the details of an app in Play Store, You see ‘Update’ button, tap on it to install the latest update for that app.
-You can also tap the ‘Update All’ button from the list of installed apps, to update an all the apps in one go.
+If on opening the details of an app in Play Store, You see the ‘Update’ button, tap on it to install the latest update for that app.
+You can also tap the ‘Update All’ button from the list of installed apps, to update all the apps in one go.

 You can also put a checkmark against the ‘Allow Automatic Updating’ option.
 Thus, every time an update is available, the app will get updated automatically.
 Remember, every app does not have this option.